AbdullahZuhair21/OSCP-Notes/README.md

-if you get a cmd shell and you can't upload any file on the system use msfconsole for the privilege escaliton use /exploit/multi/script/web_delivery set SRVHOST | PAYLOAD | LHOST | LPORT | TARGET then run copy any paste the payload into the cmd shell. you should have a new session after getting the meterpreter session run post/multi/recon/local_exploit_suggester use any of the suggested exploits and run it in the meterpreter shell type
+if you get a cmd shell and you can't upload any file on the system use msfconsole for the privilege escaliton use /exploit/multi/script/web_delivery set SRVHOST | PAYLOAD | LHOST | LPORT | TARGET then run copy and paste the payload into the cmd shell. you should have a new session after getting the meterpreter session run post/multi/recon/local_exploit_suggester use any of the suggested exploits and run it in the meterpreter shell type